jordanlim1/fetchdog/README.md

 ## Technologies used

 ### React: For building the user interface
+### TypeScript: For type safety and error prevention
 ### Webpack: For bundling the modules and assets
 ### CSS: For styling the application
 ### AWS: For deployment